sabinbaniya/discord-documentation/docs/setup-code.md

 These values are Discord values required for the slash commands.

-- `OWNER_ID` (OPTIONAL) - This tells Becca which Discord account is her owner.
+- `OWNER_ID` (REQUIRED) - This tells Becca which Discord account is her owner.
 She will respond just a little differently to the owner.
 Leaving this blank WILL lock out some commands. **This is obtained by enabling developer mode in your Discord settings, right clicking on your avatar, and selecting Copy ID**

 - `CLIENT_ID` (REQUIRED) - This tells Discord which application to attach slash commands to.
 It should be set to your bot's ID. **This is obtained from the Application tab of your bot's page on the Discord Developer Portal.
 Copy the Application ID.**